 - Supplemental Documents- To upload the remaining documents electronically, use your email address and password to log back into your online application.
 After you log in you should have two choices “update application” and “upload documents/forms.”

 - Visiting Medical Students Health form, vaccination, and/or serological records.
-Please note that the TB test must come from an approved country.
-If it is not from an approved country, you will have to get a TB test in the U.S. List of unapproved countries for TB tests
+Please note that the TB test must come from within the United States.
+No outside TB tests will be accepted.

-- Cover letter- This letter should outline your personal educational goals that you hope to realize through engaging in a clinical elective at UNC Hospitals as well as your long-term career plans.
+- Letter of Intent- This letter should outline your personal educational goals that you hope to realize through engaging in a clinical elective at UNC Hospitals as well as your long-term career plans.

 - CV or Resumé

 - English translation of your medical school transcript and grades

 - Copy of your USMLE Step I score report- To participate in electives at UNC School of Medicine, you must have a passing score on the USMLE Step 1 examination or Step 2 Clinical Knowledge (a passing score on the German 'Physikum' exam or a passing score on the 'IFOM' is also acceptable).
 An evaluation from a clinical elective at another US institution may be accepted as a substitute for a USMLE score in some instances.
 However, UNC reserves the right to require a USMLE Step 1 score for any applicant.